urmi-21/csvtoxl/README.md

 * Supports multiple files
 * Auto-detect delimiter for each input file
 * Outputs can be single or multiple XLSX files, as specified by user.
-* Files never leave the users computer
+* Files never leave the user's computer
 * Works with Linux, Windows, and Mac

 ## Installation